carlsteinhilber/pyxantech/README.md

 }
 ```
 - Editing is relatively straight-forward, though care must be taken to ensure you maintain the formatting
+  - for system (new, as of 2024-07-15)
+    - enter the name of the serial port to use for the connection to the Xantech amplifier (This can, unfortunately, be a little tricky under linux if you're infamiliar, but in general, this will usually be the USB port when using a USB-to-Serial dongle; ex: "ttyUSB0".)
+    - indicate whether you wish to use the xantech simulator (false if you have a physical Xantech amplifier connected and wish to execute actual commands, otherwise true to only use the simulator)
+    - indicate whether you wish to enable debugging (only useful if you are running the pyxantech application from the command line of a SSH terminal connected to the pyxantech Pi)
   - for zones
     - enter a name for each the active zones connected the amp (this can be anything you like)
     - indicate whether the zone is *enabled* (should appear in the PyXantech interface) with a "true" or "false" value